If you are in business or planning to start one, you should know the single most powerful marketing tool.

 Because of fast and easy access to information, millions of people prefer searching online for products, services, and information before making a buying decision.

-So there is no greater potential for your business than being easily visible and searchable online – in Google, Bing, Yahoo, etc. Google alone processes 3.5 billion searches per day!
+So there is no greater potential for your business than being easily visible and searchable online – in Google, Bing, Yahoo, etc. As of 2019, Google alone processes 5.6 billion searches per day!
 See the potential?

 With that, you need to make your business easily come up in searches, in front of your customers, and ahead of your competitors.

 So hands-down, your website is your single most powerful marketing tool.
 But not just any website.
-But a website that is DONE RIGHT.
+But a website that is DONE RIGHT, an optimized website.

-Why A Website Done Right is the Single Most Powerful Marketing Tool
+Why an Optimized Website is the Single Most Powerful Marketing Tool

-Yes a website, BUT a big “DONE RIGHT”.
+Yes a website, BUT a big ‘DONE RIGHT’; in other words, an OPTIMIZED website:

 Why a Website